-Spend a weekend in Cologne, Germany because it is a beautiful city on the river Rhine with loads to do and lots to discover.
-There are so many points of interest in this beautiful city.
+Cologne (Koln), is a beautiful city on the river Rhine with loads to do and lots to discover.
+You have to spend at least a weekend in Cologne to really discover the essence of this beautiful city.

 Cologne is located in the German federal state of North Rhine-Westphalia and is the 4th largest city in Germany.
 Mostly post World War II rebuild, due to 90 percent of it being damaged by bombing.